m4dh0rs3/cas/README.md

 # `CAS`

 This is a `CAS` (=*Computer-Algebra-System*) written in Rust.
 It is basicaly a expandable calculator.
-You can enter expressions in the console and recive an evaluation.
+You can enter expressions in the console and receive an evaluation.
 It provides error messanges of invalid expressions.
 You can define variables and fuctions.
 It implements trigonometric and other helpful functions.